Luxury-Sapanca/Boilerplate/README.md

 You can find a couple of advices below in order to make the Insurance API better.

 * Adding soft delete feature
-* Adding Serilog to show the logs in console and txt file (maybe Sentry integration)
+* Adding NewRelic (free) to show the logs in console and txt file (maybe Sentry integration)
 * Adding fluent validation
 * Adding mock library to put all mock objects into one place
 * Adding Swagger specifications